Book Review: Philosophy of Software Design – Ousterhout

 I liked the idea of this book as a number of processes that I am responsible for involve a long complicated process with many steps of varying difficulty that a developer is likely to forget and I thought the ideas from this book may help.
 Unfortunately the takeaways do not seem to carry over from medicine to software development.

-Software Skills – The Software Developers Life Manual – Book
+Book Review: Software Skills – The Software Developers Life Manual

 Overall 6/10 – Maybe a more junior/beginning developer would find this useful but for an inexperienced dev it’s mostly common sense.